Why are Stones, Pebbles, Grit and Gravel used in an a Switchyard?

 - Step Voltage (Es) is defined as the maximum potential difference that exists between the feet when a fault current flows in the body.A particular case of step voltage is the Transferred voltage (Etransferred) where a voltage is transferred into or out of the substation from or to a remote point external to the substation site.
 It is usual to consider a distance of one meter between the metallic structure and the point on the ground.

-- Touch Voltage (Et) can be defined as the maximum potential difference that exists between an earthed metallic structure capable to be touched by the hand and any point of the ground, when a fault current flows.
+- Touch Voltage (Et) can be defined as the maximum potential difference that exists between an earthed metallic structure capable of being touched by the hand and any point of the ground, when a fault current flows.

 As we know that step and touch voltage increases during the short circuit current and the resistivity of stones are considerably high as compared to other materials which can be found easily and everywhere.
 That’s why stones or gravel are laid in the substation to reduce the step potential and touch potential in case of maintenance or working on live equipment.